-- an organizational system; - persons involved in internal control;
+- an organizational system;

+- persons involved in internal control;

-- a reference manual:
+- a reference manual;

-- formal periodic review of the principal risks facing the Group:
+- formal periodic review of the principal risks facing the Group;

 - a code of ethics.

-Any financial risks associated with climate change and the measures taken by the Company to reduce its carbon footprint in all aspects of its business are described in the consolidated statement of non-financial performance set out in section 1.11 of the Universal Registration Document.
+Any financial risks associated with climate change and the measures taken by the Company to reduce its carbon footprint in all aspects of its business are described in the Sustainability Report set out in chapter 5 of the Universal Registration Document.